Navi Mental Health Wayfinder

 Application Process

-Students registered in a U of T degree program at any time between January 1- December 31, 2021, or on an approved leave of absence must complete the appropriate agency’s online application form submit through their current or proposed graduate program at the University of Toronto.
+Students registered in a U of T degree program at any time between January 1- December 31, 2023, or on an approved leave of absence must complete the appropriate agency’s online application form and submit through their current or proposed graduate program at the University of Toronto.
 Applicants are to contact the unit’s graduate administrator directly regarding the submission deadline and process.

 In addition to the CGS D, each agency offers its own doctoral awards.
-Applicants complete and submit one application to be considered for both a CGS D scholarship and an agency doctoral award.
+Applicants complete and submit one application to be considered for both a CGS D scholarship and an agency specific doctoral award.
 CGS D scholarships are offered to top-ranked eligible applicants.

 Applicants must access the online application through the respective granting agency’s portal:

-CIHR and SSHRC applicants are encouraged to email their graduate unit with a screenshot of their application status after they have submitted to ensure that their unit is aware of their submission.
+CIHR, NSERC, and SSHRC applicants are encouraged to email their graduate unit with a screenshot of their application status after they have submitted to ensure that their unit is aware of their submission.

 Please note the following reminders:

-Collection of Self-Identification Data: Beginning in August 2018, the Tri-Agency has been asking all applicants to self-identify with information on age, gender, Indigenous identity, disability and visible minority status.
+Collection of Self-Identification Data: Beginning in August 2018, the Tri-Agency has been asking all applicants to self-identify with information on age, gender, Indigenous identity, disability, and visible minority status.
 Though completing the self-identification form will be mandatory for applicants and co-applicants, each category has a “I prefer not to answer” option.

 Selection Process